 You are invited to become a steward of Sequoia and Kings Canyon National Parks!
 Volunteers play a major role in the stewardship of our public lands and work in almost every area of the parks.
-They contribute their enthusiasm, skills, and time to help preserve and protect the parks' natural and cultural resources, as well as assist and educate visitors.
+They contribute their enthusiasm, skills, and time to help preserve and protect the parks' natural and cultural resources, contribute to essential scientific research through community science, as well as assist and educate visitors.
 Both individuals and organized groups are welcome to volunteer, and opportunities are available for all ages and skill levels.

 INDIVIDUAL VOLUNTEER OPPORTUNITIES